TimGJ/NHSTechnicalTest/README.md

 The following codes are defined

-`OK                     ` The code has validated successfully `OUTWARD_TOO_SHORT      ` The outward part of the code is too short `OUTARD_TOO_LONG        ` The outward part of the code is too long `OUTWARD_MALFORMED      ` The outward part is malformed `INWARD_MALFORMED       ` The inward part is malformed `TOO_MANY_PARTS         ` The code has too many parts/whitespace `NO_SPACE               ` There is no space separating the outward and inward parts `JUNK                   ` The code is junk - i.e. contains non alphanumeric/whitespace `AA9A_MALFORMED         ` An AA9A type outward code contains an illegal letter `AA9_MALFORMED          ` An AA9 type outward code contains an illegal letter `A9_MALFORMED           ` An A9 type outward code contains an illegal letter `SINGLE_DIGIT_DISTRICT  ` The PostCode district only allows single digits `DOUBLE_DIGIT_DISTRICT  ` The PostCode district only allows double digits
+1.`OK                     ` The code has validated successfully 2.`OUTWARD_TOO_SHORT      ` The outward part of the code is too short 3.`OUTARD_TOO_LONG        ` The outward part of the code is too long 4.`OUTWARD_MALFORMED      ` The outward part is malformed 5.`INWARD_MALFORMED       ` The inward part is malformed 6.`TOO_MANY_PARTS         ` The code has too many parts/whitespace 7.`NO_SPACE               ` There is no space separating the outward and inward parts 8.`JUNK                   ` The code is junk - i.e. contains non alphanumeric/whitespace 9.`AA9A_MALFORMED         ` An AA9A type outward code contains an illegal letter 10.`AA9_MALFORMED          ` An AA9 type outward code contains an illegal letter 11.`A9_MALFORMED           ` An A9 type outward code contains an illegal letter 12.`SINGLE_DIGIT_DISTRICT  ` The PostCode district only allows single digits 13.`DOUBLE_DIGIT_DISTRICT  ` The PostCode district only allows double digits